PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 Thankfully, making new friends, learning new presentation skills, and pushing myself to improve (_including giving my first presentation EVER just working from memory & background without pre-prepared slides_) were all nice side-effects of just doing something that I find really fun!

-So I've decided to spend a fair bit of my time this year further improving these skills, possibly taking on a role more like a traditional technical evangelist or motivational speaker, ...or possibly even trying to find a path towards a role as a professional "story-teller" itself -- _à la_ [Steve Clayton](http://www.stevecla.com/about/)?
+So I've decided to spend a fair bit of my time this year further improving these skills; delivering a well-prepared story, well!

 # That's quite a change